JanBrekelmans/OpenFOAM/Pipe2D/Pipe2D.md

 # Two-dimensional pipe flow

-Laminar flow in a pipe with lenth of 2.0 meters, and a diameter of 0.1 meter.
+Laminar flow in a pipe with lenth of 2.0 meters, and a diameter of 0.1 meter.\n
 ![Pipe parameters](assets/pipe2d.jpg)

 ## Physical properties